 What to do if you suspect having caught the coronavirus infection

-The helpline is open on weekdays from 8 am to 3 pm.
-The helpline is intended for Turku residents and provides advice related to coronavirus.
-There is a callback service.
+The helpline serves from Mon to Thu 8:00–15:00 and Fri 8:00–13:00.
+The helpline is intended for Turku residents and provides advice related to the coronavirus.
+A call-back service is available.

 Translation may not be 100% accurate of the original content.

 Coronavirus testing at health care services is recommended in case of symptoms of respiratory tract infection, or flu, especially for the following groups:

 - social welfare and health care patients/personnel working with clients

 - persons with a severe underlying illness or condition related to its treatment, for example, medication that weakens the immune system

 Corona tests performed in healthcare are also recommended in situations where the test result has legal significance.

 If you do not belong to the above groups, it is recommended that you stay at home if you have symptoms of respiratory tract infection and, if possible, take a coronavirus home test.

 - Instructions for home testing can be found on the website of the Finnish Institute for Health and Welfare (THL): Coronavirus home tests